 Progesterone is one of the two female hormones playing an important role in reproduction and sexual health.
 The other key hormone is estrogen.
 Progesterone, as its name implies, is the main progestational hormone, responsible for the health of your menstrual cycle and essential in conception and pregnancy.

 During the first part of your cycle, also called the follicular phase, progesterone levels are supposed to be low.
 After ovulation, progesterone is produced by the follicle from which the egg was released.
-Progesterone levels increase post-ovulation and keep growing during your luteal phase — the second half of your cycle.
+Progesterone levels after ovulation increase and keep growing during your luteal phase — the second half of your cycle.

 One of progesterone’s main functions is to nourish the uterine lining and get it ready for the implantation of an embryo, in case fertilization occurs.
 While estrogen thickens the lining during the first half of your cycle, progesterone stabilizes it and makes it “sticky” enough for an embryo to implant.
 Without enough progesterone, it can be more difficult to conceive.